SudarshanaSRao/SudarshanaSRao.github.io/_pages/personal.md

 I enjoy ✈️ traveling, 🥾 hiking, 🏏 playing cricket, 🗞️ reading the news, and 🍿 watching movies & 📽️ TV shows in my free time.
 Hit me up if you want to 🎮 play video games <img src="https://cdn3.emoji.gg/emojis/3139_Xbox.png" width="15px" height="15px" alt="Xbox"> with me!

 Scroll down 🖱️⬇️ to see cool pictures 😎 of me around the world:

+(Psst... there's something special for those who scroll all the way to the end 😉)

 <div class="container">
   <img src="/images/WhatsApp Image 2024-05-26 at 19.32.02_180d4cf9.jpg" class="image">